vidbregar/Blue-Podcast/README.md

 It offers a huge amount of podcasts which talk about many different topics, such as business & finance, reality stories, entrepreneurship, design, comedy, education, fitness & health, movies and much more.
-Blue Podcast has a very modern, beautiful and in intuitive design.
+Blue Podcast has a very modern, beautiful and intuitive design.
 It has a rich selection of staff picked, featured and popular podcasts.

 ## Screenshots